Graham Yost

 Graham John Yost (born September 5, 1959) is a Canadian film and television screenwriter.
-His best-known works are the films Speed, Broken Arrow, and Hard Rain and the TV series Justified.
+His best-known works are the films Speed, Broken Arrow, and Hard Rain and the TV series Justified and Silo.

 Early life, family and education

 Yost was born in Etobicoke in the Toronto metropolitan area.
 He is the son of Canadian television personality Elwy Yost, the longtime host of the public broadcaster TVOntario's Saturday Night at the Movies.

 He graduated from the University of Toronto Schools and Trinity College at the University of Toronto.

 Career

 Yost wrote for the TV sitcom Herman's Head and the HBO miniseries Band of Brothers.
 In 2002, he created the television drama series Boomtown.
 He created the short-lived NBC drama Raines (2007).
 Yost teamed with Tom Hanks and Steven Spielberg, along with two of his fellow Boomtown writers Michelle Ashford and Larry Andries, to write and direct episodes of the HBO miniseries The Pacific.

-Yost is the creator and executive producer of the FX series Justified.
-He was an executive producer on the FX show The Americans.
+Yost is the creator and executive producer of the FX series Justified which premiered in 2010.
+He was an executive producer on the FX show The Americans which ran from 2013 to 2018.
+In 2014, Yost was attached to an adaptation of the Alex Kershaw book Avenue of Spies' for WGN America.
 In 2016, he took over as head writer and executive producer of the Amazon Studios series Sneaky Pete.

-In May 2014, it was reported that Yost would develop a project for WGN America.
-Based on the Alex Kershaw book Avenue of Spies, it would be set in Nazi-occupied Paris at the start of World War II.
+In May 2021, Apple TV+ announced that Yost would serve as showrunner and executive producer for the science fiction series Silo based on the dystopian book series of the same name by Hugh Howey.